Basque Country (autonomous community): Road

 The main backbones of road transport are the AP-8 motorway which links Bilbao, San Sebastián and the French border and the A-1 motorway which links San Sebastián and Vitoria-Gasteiz with central Spain.
 Other important routes include the AP-68 motorway which links Bilbao with the Mediterranean.

 Rail

 Euskal Trenbide Sarea (Basque Railway Network) is the Basque Government-owned company that maintains and creates the railway infrastructure in the autonomous region.
 Euskotren is the Basque Government-owned narrow gauge rail company that operates commuter services in Bilbao and San Sebastián, intercity Bilbao-San Sebastián service, and Euskotren Tranbia tram services in Bilbao and Vitoria-Gasteiz.

-Metro Bilbao operates two metro lines that serve the Greater Bilbao area while Euskotren operates a third which opened in 2017.
+The Bilbao Metro operates two metro lines that serve the Greater Bilbao area while Euskotren operates a third which opened in 2017.
 Euskotren operates a metro-like service in the San Sebastián area.

-The Spanish government owns two main RENFE broad gauge lines that link Vitoria-Gasteiz with San Sebastián and Bilbao with central Spain.
+The Spanish government owns two main Renfe broad gauge lines that link Vitoria-Gasteiz with San Sebastián and Bilbao with central Spain.
 It also operates Cercanías commuter lines in both Bilbao and San Sebastián.